 - 1 tsp vanilla extract

 - 100 ml dairy free milk (or less depending on ripeness of bananas)

 Mash your bananas in a large bowl

-Add remaining ingredients and beat with a wooden spoon to combine.
+Add remaining dry ingredients and beat with a wooden spoon to combine.

-Spoon mixture into a loaf tin, I use an odd sized tin that I got from Amazon, but its super non stick and works everytime, failing this use a 1lb tin.
+Spoon mixture into a loaf tin, I use a continental tin that I got from Amazon, but its super non stick and works every time, failing this use a 1lb tin.

 Each week I link up to these awesome linkies by other wonderful bloggers and recipe developers